Sara Menker

-Sara Menker is an Entrepreneur and the CEO of Gro Intelligence, a company that uses artificial intelligence to forecast agricultural and climate trends.
+Sara Menker is an Ethiopian businesswoman and executive who served as the chief executive officer of Gro Intelligence from 2014 until its closure in 2024.
 She is a trustee of the Mandela Institute for Development Studies and was elected one of the World Economic Forum Young Global Leaders.

-Early life
+Early life and education

 Menker grew up in Ethiopia.
 Her parents were middle class and she attended a private school in Addis Ababa.
 In her time in Ethiopia, she was exposed to the effects of poverty and famine.

-Education

-During her highschool career, she met an admissions officer from Mount Holyoke College in Massachusetts, which she ultimately decided to attend.
+During her high school career, she met an admissions officer from Mount Holyoke College in Massachusetts, which she ultimately decided to attend.
 There, she got her degree in Economics and African Studies.
-She later attended the London School of Economics for graduate studies and received her masters at Columbia University.
+She later attended the London School of Economics for graduate studies and received her master's degree at Columbia University.